ietf-rats-wg/eat/draft-ietf-rats-eat.md

 allows the attested data to be tagged at a security level from which it originates.
 In general, any discrete execution environment that has an identifiable security level can be considered an entity.

+## Use as Evidence and Attestation Results

+Here, normative reference is made to {{RATS-Architecture}}, particularly the definition of Evidence, the Verifier, Attestation Results and the Relying Party.
+Per Figure 1 in {{RATS-Architecture}}, Evidence is a protocol message that goes from the Attester to the Verifier and Attestation Results a message that goes from the Verifier to the Relying Party.
+EAT is defined such that it can be used to represent either Evidence, Attestation Results or both.
+No claims defined here are considered exclusive to or are prohibited in either use.
+It is useful to create EAT profiles as described in {{profiles}} for either use.

+It is useful to characterize the relationship of claims in Evidence to those in Attestation Results.

+Many claims in Evidence simply will pass through the Verifier to the Relying Party without modification.
+They will be verified as authentic from the device by the Verifier just through normal verification of the Attester's signature.
+They will be protected from modification when they are conveyed to the Relying Party by whatever means is used to protect Attestation Results.
+(The details of that protection are out of scope of this document.)

+Some claims in Evidence will be verified by the Verifier by comparison to Reference Values.
+In this case the claims in Evidence will not likely be conveyed to the Relying Party.
+Instead, some claim indicating they were checked may be added to the Attestation Results or it may be tacitly known that the Verifier always does this check.

+In some cases the Verifier may provide privacy-preserving functionality by stripping or modifying claims that do not posses sufficient privacy-preserving characteristics.

 ## EAT Operating Models